Solar Lighting Design Guide: Sizing, Aesthetics, and More

 Use the Volta

-The Volta series has a unique solar light design that incorporates the solar panel into the pole.
+The Volta series has a unique solar street light design that incorporates the solar panel into the pole.
 The panel wraps around the pole so it appears as one unit instead of two separate components.
 If you’re interested in the Volta for your project, be sure to consult a lighting engineer as the Volta is most efficient in certain locales.